-We deliver public audit in Scotland along with the Auditor General for Scotland who audits the remainder of the public sector in Scotland.
-Audit Scotland was created in 2000 to provide services to the Commission and to the Auditor General.
+We deliver public audit in Scotland along with the Auditor General for Scotland who audits the remainder of the Scotlish public sector.
+Audit Scotland was created in 2000 to provide services to both the Commission and the Auditor General.

-Public audit in Scotland, our joint publication with the Auditor General and Audit Scotland, sets out the principles for public audit and how it responds to the public policy environment in Scotland in which we operate
+Public audit in Scotland, our joint publication with the Auditor General and Audit Scotland, sets out the principles for public audit and how it responds to the public policy environment in Scotland in which we operate.